-- g) It is important to note rules of confidentiality do not prevent the University from disclosing information about investigations and their outcomes where required in the fulfilment of duties, or as required by law or any contractual obligations owed to third parties.
-This may include informing the funding bodies (in line with their individual policies and procedures), collaborating organisations, or any other professional or regulatory authorities. - h) If necessary, the Senior Research Governance & Policy Officer will request and assess any further documents (e.g. files, notebooks, copies of emails or other records) and/or information from the Individual making the complaint, the Researcher, their immediate Supervisor, Research Institute Director, or other relevant individuals. - On conclusions of the preliminary review, the Senior Research Governance & Policy Officer will prepare a brief report for the Head of the School and the researcher(s) immediate supervisor(s) making a recommendation: - The allegation is without substance and there is no case to answer. - The allegation appears to be of a frivolous, malicious, or vexatious nature. - The allegation stems from a dispute between two or more parties which can reasonably be resolved through reconciliation and agreement. - Whilst the allegation may have some substance there is a clear lack of intent or deception, or due to its relatively minor nature, the infringement would be more appropriately addressed through education, coaching, supervision, or other non-disciplinary approach. - The allegation is serious enough to merit a more formalised assessment by an Investigation Panel. - j) Where it is deemed an Investigation Panel ('the Panel') is warranted, the Senior Research Governance & Policy Officer will inform the Deputy Secretary / Head of Governance Services who will take the matter forward or appoint a nominee to do so.
+- information forming part of the disciplinary process will be kept in accordance with the General Data Protection Regulations and the Data Protection Act 2018. - g) It is important to note rules of confidentiality do not prevent the University from disclosing information about investigations and their outcomes where required in the fulfilment of duties, or as required by law or any contractual obligations owed to third parties.
+This may include informing the funding bodies (in line with their individual policies and procedures), collaborating organisations, or any other professional or regulatory authorities. - h) If necessary, the Senior Research Governance & Policy Officer will request and assess any further documents (e.g. files, notebooks, copies of emails or other records) and/or information from the Individual making the complaint, the Researcher, their immediate Supervisor, Research Institute Director, or other relevant individuals. - i) On conclusions of the preliminary review, the Senior Research Governance & Policy Officer will prepare a brief report for the Head of the School and the researcher(s) immediate supervisor(s) making a recommendation: - The allegation is without substance and there is no case to answer. - The allegation appears to be of a frivolous, malicious, or vexatious nature. - The allegation stems from a dispute between two or more parties which can reasonably be resolved through reconciliation and agreement. - Whilst the allegation may have some substance there is a clear lack of intent or deception, or due to its relatively minor nature, the infringement would be more appropriately addressed through education, coaching, supervision, or other non-disciplinary approach. - The allegation is serious enough to merit a more formalised assessment by an Investigation Panel. - j) Where it is deemed an Investigation Panel ('the Panel') is warranted, the Senior Research Governance & Policy Officer will inform the Deputy Secretary / Head of Governance Services who will take the matter forward or appoint a nominee to do so.